-The TCS brought in simple changes into the management practices of AIIMS.
-The approach was to facilitate faster registration, to manage crowds by creating larger patient waiting areas. introduction of thousand signages, introduction of screening at the entry point, introduction of patient care coordinators at the registration/consultation areas and the rather unique exit OPD counters for all follow-up patients.
-To simplify the registration system, the Patient Registration Centre was constructed.
-When the site for the Patient Registration Centre was demarcated, the chief of the RP Centre for Ophthalmic Sciences felt that the front portion of the RP Centre was going to be crowded out and, hence, opposed the construction.
-He was convinced subsequently that the structure would be a temporary structure that would be dismantled once the new OPD block is established.

-The Patient Registration Centre increased the number of registration counter from 10 to 50.
-Signages were introduced across AIIMS indicating the locations of various departments, laboratories and blood collection centres.
-Since the waiting spaces were quite limited, additional patient waiting spaces were established by construction of an air-conditioned waiting hall.
+- 30. The TCS brought in simple changes into the management practices of AIIMS.
+The approach was to facilitate faster registration, to dissipate crowds by creating larger patient waiting areas, introduction of thousand signages, introduction of screening at the entry point, introduction of patient care coordinators at the registration/ consultation areas and the rather unique exit OPD counters for all follow-up patients.
+To simplify the registration system, the Patient Registration Center was constructed.
+When the site for the Patient Registration Center was demarcated, the Chief of the RP Center for Ophthalmic Sciences felt that the front portion of the RP Center was going to be crowded out and opposed construction.
+He was convinced subsequently that the structure would be a temporary structure that would be dismantled once the new OPD Block is established. - 31.
+The Patient Registration Center increased the number of registration counter from 10 to 50.
+Signages were introduced across AIIMS indicating the locations of various Departments, Laboratories and Blood Collection Centers.
+Since the waiting spaces were quite limited, additional patient waiting spaces were established by construction of an air-conditioned waiting halls.
 AIIMS had an existing waiting hall, where squatters were present, which was forcibly evacuated.
 The patient waiting hall for pediatric patients contained a lot of Walt Disney posters to make the experience a memorable one.
-An innovative feature, which was introduced by the Computer Facility, was the EXIT OPD Counter where patients could seek their next appointments and dates for the various tests that were necessary.
-TCS streamlined the process by extending the exit counters.
+An innovative feature that was introduced by the Computer Facility, AIIMS was the exit the EXIT OPD Counter where patients could seek their next appointments, and dates for the various tests that were necessary.
+TCS streamlined the process by extending the exit counters. - 32.
 The Department of Hospital Administration was a key player in the AIIMS OPD Transformation Project.
-A young Assistant Professor, Dr. Angel Rajan Singh, along with his team of Senior Residents Dr Sheetal Singh was drafted to coordinate with the TCS for AIIMS OPD Transformation Project.
-The pilot phase was to cover the Department of Pediatrics and Department of Medicine.
-The AIIMS-TCS collaboration for the OPD Transformation Project was completed by December 2015.
-On the first day of the implementation of the new system, there was complete chaos.
-Patients were advised to be accompanied by one attendant and also to move from Registration Centre to waiting halls.
+A young Assistant Professor Dr. Angel Rajan Singh along with his team of Senior Residents Dr Sheetal Singh was drafted to coordinate with the TCS for AIIMSOPD Transformation Project.
+The pilot phase was to cover the Departments of Pediatrics and Department of

+Medicine.
+The AIIMS - TCS collaboration for the OPD Transformation project was completed by December 2015.
+The first day we tried to implement the new system, patients were advised to be accompanied by one attendant and patients were advised to move from Registration Centre to Waiting Halls - there was complete chaos.
 Some of us were physically manhandled.
 Security personnel were in short supply to enforce the envisaged systems.
 The crowds outnumbered us 3:1.
-Standing amidst the screaming crowds, I decided we relax the condition of patients in waiting halls till additional security personnel were inducted into the system.
+Standing amidst the screaming crowds, I decided we relax the condition of patients in waiting halls till additional security personnel was inducted into the system.
 Clinicians in the consultation rooms found themselves waiting for patients to reach the consultation rooms as they were still in the waiting halls or in the screening counter.
 The evening meeting to review the day's events witnessed huge resistance to change.
-Prof. Misra laid great emphasis on gradualism to bring about change if we were to take the initiative forward.
+Prof Misra laid great emphasis on gradualism to bring about change if we were to take the initiative forward.